rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/admin/inbox/GmailDump_20250811/manifest/README_ingest.md

 - `tools/dedupe_against_repo.py` — optional script to compare this dump against the repo tree and annotate duplicates across the repo.

 **Recommended commit path.**
-Place this whole folder at `admin/inbox/GmailDump_20250811/` in the CoCivium repo, commit, and push.
+Place this whole folder at `admin/inbox/GmailDump_20250811/` in the CoCivium™ repo, commit, and push.
 Do not rename internal files before commit, to keep the manifest valid.

 **Integrity check.**
 To verify on your machine: